orbs-network/v3-git-book/orbs-lambda/get-started.md

 - Set up your environment with [Node.js](https://nodejs.org) (version?)

 ## Environment
-Tasks are executed in a node (version) runtime.
+Tasks are executed in a node (version) runtime environment.

-For ease-of-use, a set of common dependencies are pre-installed in the environment:
+You may import any of the following packages, which are pre-installed in the environment:
 TODO

+If you wish to use a package not included in this list, please contact us.